miselaytes-anton/noise-voice/README.md

 To make modifying of the voice somewhat easier I used a [tuna.js audio effects library](https://github.com/Dinahmoe/tuna), which is great and very easy to use with the only downside that it does not support Firefox.
 But anyway building these audio effects from scratch would be a nighmare.

-To be able to connect/disconnect and adjust properties of Audio Nodes I wrote a small [audio-controls.js library](https://github.com/miselaytes-anton/noise-voice/blob/master/public/_/js/audio-controls.js), which works with native audio nodes and alos with tuna.js audio effects nodes.
+To be able to connect/disconnect and adjust properties of Audio Nodes I wrote a small [audio-controls.js library](https://github.com/miselaytes-anton/noise-voice/blob/master/public/_/js/audio-controls.js), which works with native audio nodes and also with tuna.js audio effects nodes.

 The video and audio are that exchanged between users using WebRTC.
 Node.js is used as a signalling server.
 The biggest part of the WebRTC and socket.io set up is based on [this great tutorial](https://bitbucket.org/webrtc/codelab).